mcowger/Carvera_Controller/README.md

 - MacOS using Intel CPUs running Ventura (13) or above
 - MacOS using Apple Silicon CPUs running Sonoma (14) or above
 - Linux using x64 CPUs running a Linux distribution with Glibc 2.31 or above (eg. Ubuntu 20.04 or higher)
-- Linux using ARM64 CPUs (eg RasPi 3 or above) running a distribution Glibc 2.36 or above (eg. RasPiOS Bookworm or higher)
 - Apple iPad with iOS 17.6 or higher
 - Other systems might be work via the Python Package, see below for more details.